WalletWasabi/WasabiDoc/docs/why-wasabi/WhyFinancialPrivacy.md

 As a financial system, Bitcoin functions completely differently from the established banking network.
 Bitcoin allows you to store funds yourself, without the need for a third party, and therefore places the burden on you of keeping said funds secure and accessible.

-While opening an account with a traditional bank or other financial institution requires significant cost and effort, creating a Bitcoin account is quick and easy to do on your home computer.
+While opening an account with a traditional bank or other financial institution requires significant cost and effort, creating a Bitcoin wallet is quick and easy to do on your home computer.
-This speedy process makes it possible to create hundreds of separate accounts if you wish.
+This speedy process makes it possible to create hundreds of separate wallets if you wish.

-Two aspects in particular—privacy and identity—function very differently with Bitcoin than in the legacy financial system.
+Two aspects —in particular privacy and identity— function very differently with Bitcoin than in the legacy financial system.

 ## Pseudonyms protect your identity in Bitcoin

-A bank account, PayPal account, or credit card is always tied to a real identity, making it difficult for many people to open them.
+A bank account, PayPal account, or credit card is always tied to a real identity, making it difficult for many people to open one.
-Bitcoin allows you to use any persona or online identity you wish.
+Bitcoin doesn't require any identity to be part of this network.

 Being able to use the internet anonymously or pseudonymously is the only way for many people to truly be themselves.
 Hundreds of millions of people around the globe are not accepted in their societies for reasons they cannot control.